MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/teams-troubleshoot.md

 ### Authentication issue in Teams when you have embedded apps within Dynamics 365

-You may get an authentication failure when you open a pinned Dynamics 365 tab in Teams desktop client that has apps, such as Power BI, LinkedIn Navigation widget, or KnowledgeBase Control enabled.
+You may get an authentication failure when you open a pinned Dynamics 365 tab in Teams desktop client that has apps, such as Power BI, Power Automate, LinkedIn Navigation widget, or KnowledgeBase Control enabled.

 To work around this issue, open Teams on the web and close the desktop version.